chezou/sparklytd/README.md

 # sparklytd

-sparklytd is an extension to read and write TD data from/to R.
+sparklytd is an extension to read and write TD data from/to R. See also [an example notebook](https://rpubs.com/chezou/sparklytd-example).

 ## Installation